dal83/HCIGroupY/README.md

 ## Constraints

+1. Due to the backend deployment issue, our project can not show real-time data but this can be in the future solved with backend database support or remote connection to backend server

 ##  Collaboration Record

 Bowen Duanmu: Write up base frontend pages, help solve display issues and write up README.md file